The Monge problem with vanishing gradient penalization: Vortices and asymptotic profile: Introduction

 Adding a Sobolev-like penalization is very natural in many applications, for instance in image processing, when these transport maps could model transformations in the space of colors, which are then required to avoid abrupt variations and discontinuities (see \cite{fprpa}).
 Also, these problems appear in mechanics (see \cite{gm}) and computer-science problems \cite{lps} , where one looks for maps with minimal distance distortion (if possible, local isometries with prescribed image measure).

 However, in this paper we want to concentrate on the mathematical properties of this penalization.
 Notice first that this precisely allows to obtain very quickly the existence of optimal maps, since we get more compactness and we can this time use the direct method of the calculus of variations (see Prop.\@~\ref{directmethod} below; actually, this is trickier in the case where the source measure is not regular, {\it cf.}\@~\cite{l} and \cite[Chapter 1]{lphd}; this requires to use the theory developed in \cite{bbs}).
-Multiplying this penalization with a vanishing parameter $\eps$ is motivated by the particular structure of the Monge problem.
+The motivation for this vanishing penalization comes from the particular structure of the Monge problem.
 It is known that the minimizers of $J_0$ (that we will denote by $J$ in the following) are not unique and are exactly the transport maps from $\mu$ to $\nu$ which also send almost any source point $x$ to a point $T(x)$ belonging to the same {\it transport ray} as $x$ (see below the precise definition).
-Among these transport maps, selection results are particularly useful, and approximating with strictly convex transport costs $c_\eps(x,y)=|x-y|+\eps|x-y|^2$ brings to the {\it monotone transport} ({\it i.e.}~the unique transport map which is non-decreasing along each transport ray).
-Some regularity properties are known about it (continuity in the case of regular measures with disjoint and convex supports in the plane \cite{fgp}, uniform estimates on an approximating sequence under more general assumptions \cite{lsw}).
-The question is to know which of these transport map is selected by the approximation through the gradient penalization that we propose here.
-This is a natural question, and, due to its higher regularity as other maps, one could wonder if it is again the monotone map in this case.
+Among these transport maps, selection results are particularly useful, and approximating with strictly convex transport costs $c_\eps(x,y)=|x-y|+\eps|x-y|^2$ brings to the {\it monotone transport}, {\it i.e.}~the unique transport map which is non-decreasing along each transport ray.
+About this special transport map, some regularity properties have been proven: continuity in the case of regular measures with disjoint and convex supports in the plane \cite{fgp}, uniform estimates on an approximating sequence under more general assumptions \cite{lsw}.
+The question that we propose here is to know which of these transport maps is selected by the approximation through the gradient penalization; it is natural to wonder whether this map is again the monotone one, and, more in general, to expect nice regularity properties for the selected map.